Testing energy-community & climate-resilient integrated paradigm for carbon neutrality and energy poverty shielding in MED city-port hinterlands

 - @LINKING PARTNER: VCE

-- @RELEVANCE WITH THE WORKPLAN: action 2.1-2.2 (EN), POWER UP will allow VCE to explore and put in practice different models of collective-self consumption schemes to tackle energy poverty.
+- @RELEVANCE WITH THE WORKPLAN: action 2.1-2.2 (FR), POWER UP will allow VCE to explore and put in practice different models of collective-self consumption schemes to tackle energy poverty.

 - The experience from the project implementation, learnings and findings will be of great value for deploying Energy Communities in the frame of the EnerCmed project.